 3. submit a full proposal to the Clinical Study Group (CSG) of the DZHK.

-Next deadline, information and application documents (DZHK intranet, login required).
+Here you will find the next deadline, information and application documents (DZHK intranet, login required) for a full proposal.

 Once the GCRFF has endorsed the study, a full proposal can be submitted to the DZHK Clinicial Study Group (CSG).
 The CSG reviews the full proposal in the regular procedure.